 7. The Lemp Mansion

-Now a well-to-do dining establishment and inn that includes secret supper theater, the Lemp Mansion in St. Louis was when owned by millionaire makers, The Lemp Family.
-They attained significant success as America’s very first lager beer lovers; they were cursed by disaster, consisting of numerous suicides and reports of an invalid kid kept locked in the attic.
+Now a well-to-do restaurant and inn that includes secret supper theater, the Lemp Mansion in St. Louis was when owned by millionaire makers, The Lemp Family.
+They attained incredible success as America’s very first lager beer lovers; they were cursed by disaster, consisting of numerous suicides and reports of an invalid kid kept locked in the attic.
 With a secret tunnel and caves listed below the structure, spookiness is plentiful.

 8. Franklin Castle